jqueryscript/ChatGPT-Resources/README.md

 - [darwin-gpt](https://github.com/muellerberndt/darwin-gpt) - A minimal self-replicating agent based on GPT-3.5/4.
 - [micro-gpt](https://github.com/muellerberndt/micro-gpt) - A minimal generic autonomous agent.
 - [agentx](https://github.com/slavakurilyak/agentx) - An experiment to extend Auto-GPT, babyagi, and other agents using LangChain.
+- [js-agent](https://github.com/lgrammel/js-agent) - A composable and extensible framework for creating GPT agents with JavaScript and TypeScript.

 ## Libraries